The universal tropicalization and the Berkovich analytification: Introduction

 \subsection{Acknowledgements}

 The first author was supported by EPSRC grant EP/I003908/2 and the second author by the NSF postdoctoral fellowship DMS-1204440.
-The authors thank Martin Ulirsch and Tommaso de Fernex for useful comments and discussions.
+We thank Martin Ulirsch and Tommaso de Fernex for useful comments and discussions.
+We indebted to Oliver Lorscheid for bringing to our attention a mistake in the earlier version of this paper; in that version the extension of the universal embedding from affine to non-affine schemes was not correct.
+Finally, we thank the anonymous referee for insightful comments that significantly improved parts of this paper.